 Running automated tests

-Codemagic supports running unit, integration and widget tests.
+Codemagic supports running unit, integration and widget tests as well as static code analysis with flutter analyze.
 When testing is enabled, tests are run automatically every time your project is built.
 You can configure the test settings in App settings > Test.

-During the first build of your app, Codemagic will scan the content of the repository and automatically detect the tests according to the project structure.
+During the first build of your app, Codemagic will scan the repository’s content and automatically detect the tests according to the project structure.
 The expected locations of the tests are as follows:

 Unit and widget tests:

 Integration tests (Flutter Driver tests):

 In App settings > Test, you will see the Flutter test target and Flutter drive target fields displayed if the respective tests are detected.
 You can specify the exact target to run a specific test.

 Running Flutter Driver tests

 There are several options for running integration tests during the build.
 You can select one option per workflow:

 emulator • emulator • Google • android apple_ios_simulator • iOS Simulator • Apple • ios